Home · Information · History of Club · Safety and Experience · Local Diving · Dive Trips · Social Events · Dive Calendar - PDF 06 September 2010 17:32

 2004

-A trip to Chuuk Lagoon later in the year is well attended.
+The SCAN weekend is held in October at Ulladulla and there is a big club attendance.
+A trip to Chuuk Lagoon in November is well attended.
 However, Michael McFadyen falls ill on the trip and has to spend five sessions in the decompression chamber (it is later believed that it was not a diving related matter).

 2005